productbuilder/pb-frt-lib-iframe-api/README.md

 Once your URL is whitelisted, you can use the `PBIframeApi` to interact with the embedded iframe without any issues.

+The ProductBuilder Engine will log the whitelisted domains to the developer console in ordre to check wether you domain has been correctly whitelisted.

 ## Installation